embeddedc/SwifTeaUI/README.md

 - `VStack` and `HStack` accept `spacing` and alignment arguments that mirror SwiftUI.
 Need a fixed height?
 Call `.frame(height:alignment:)` on the stack rather than passing a custom parameter.
 - Call `.padding(_:)` on any view to inset the rendered output with ANSI-aware spacing.
-- `ScrollView(viewport:offset:)` clamps tall content to a fixed number of rows; combine the offset binding with `pinnedToBottom` to follow the caret while typing, and track `contentLength` if reducers need to guard manual scrolling bounds.
+- `ScrollView(axis:viewport:offset:)` clamps tall content (vertical) or wide buffers (horizontal) without re-rendering children.
+Bind `contentLength` to capture the total rows or columns, call `.followingActiveLine(_:)` (optionally with an enable binding) to auto-scroll caret positions, flip on `.scrollIndicators(.automatic)` for arrow chrome when content overflows, and use `.scrollDisabled(true)` whenever reducers need to freeze scroll state manually.
 - `HStack(spacing:horizontalAlignment:verticalAlignment:)` measures ANSI widths accurately so mixed-color content still lines up.
 - All `TUIView` conformers expose `var body: some TUIView`; return `VStack`/`HStack` (or any other view) and the runtime calls `render()` for you—no manual `.render()` needed.